betgames/smoke-python/docs/core.rst

 ======

 Wallet is a low-level utility.
-It could be used to create 3rd party cli and GUI wallets on top of ``steem-python``'s infrastructure.
+It could be used to create 3rd party cli and GUI wallets on top of ``smoke-python``'s infrastructure.

-.. automodule:: steem.wallet
+.. automodule:: smoke.wallet
    :members: